 This scholarship was established by L. T. "Roy" Mork and John Mork to honor the memory of Phyllis Mork.
 Its purpose is to provide scholarship assistance to a deserving student who has compiled a grade point average well above the high school average.
 The student must also excel in one or more areas, including athletics, music, student government, community affairs, debating, dramatics, and any other activities relating to school and community.

-Pioneer scholars need to have successfully completed all required curricular units in English, social studies, mathematics, and science in high school.
+Pioneer scholars need to successfully complete all admissions requirements.
 First-generation scholars must have a 2.5 high school or college transfer GPA to be awarded, all other students must have a 3.0 GPA.
-This scholarship is open to all out of state students.
+This scholarship is open to all new out of state and metro students.
 This is an out of state tuition waiver based on academic qualification and is coordinated with the financial aid package.
 To apply use this form.

 Rado Shock Scholarship